-Actual topics to include in your compensation training for managers.
+What to include in your compensation training for managers

-Employees are demanding more and more insight into the organization's pay practices.
-It’s not just their pay and ranges.
-They are looking to understand how their pay compares to others and how the company determines what’s competitive.
+Employees are demanding more and more transparency when it comes to their pay.
+Beyond just their pay and ranges, they are looking to understand how their pay compares to that of other organizations and how the company determines what’s competitive.

 It’s important to provide your people managers with the knowledge they need to engage in meaningful discussions with their employees about pay.
 Your managers and supervisors need to be comfortable addressing the questions their employees ask.